 Melted Alaska sea ice alarms coast residents, scientists

-The early melting has been "crazy," said Janet Mitchell of Kivalina.
-Hunters from her family in early June traveled more than 50 miles (80 kilometers) by boat to find bearded seals on sea ice.
-Bearded seals in the past could be hunted just outside the village but sea ice had receded far to the north.
+The early melting has been “crazy,” said Janet Mitchell of Kivalina.
+Hunters from her family in early June traveled more than 50 miles by boat to find bearded seals on sea ice.
+Bearded seals in the past could be hunted just outside the village, but sea ice had receded far to the north.

 “We didn’t know if we’d have our winter food,” she said.
 “That was scary.”